Scheduling Your Mammogram

 Diagnostic Mammograms Require a Doctor’s Referral

-If you feel a lump in your breast or underarm or have other signs of breast cancer, contact your doctor’s office by phone or through My Duke Health.
+If you have any breast concerns, including a lump in your breast or underarm, contact your doctor’s office by phone or through My Duke Health.
 They will determine if a diagnostic mammogram is required and help you schedule your appointment.

 What to Expect During Your Mammogram